abhi0395/mycv/README.md

 <div class="list">

-Sep 2018 - Jul 2022: PhD in Astrophysics, Ludwig Maximilian University -
+Sep 2018 - Jul 2022: PhD in Physics, Ludwig Maximilian University - Max
-Max Planck Institute for Astrophysics (MPA), Germany.
+Planck Institute for Astrophysics (MPA), Germany.

 - Thesis: [Probing cool and warm circumgalactic gas in galaxies and clusters with large spectroscopic and imaging